Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Geiszler,

-You must pardon the indecorous enthusiasm of the response you are about to read but I must confess I was thrilled to receive your letter.
-I cannot tell you how frustrated I have been, trying to communicate the relevancies of my model to a pedestrian academic hierarchy of an indentured faculty who seems to distrust applicability purely on principle.
-That statement is, of course, unfair.
-Nevertheless, the point stands that I have run into an undue amount of resistance when conjecturing regarding what I feel to be obvious practical extensions of my studies in quantum-field topology.
-The only parties giving me the time of day are a subset of string theorists whose work seems to border on the metaphysical and, frankly, that is not improving my outlook.
-There are times when I feel as though I have lost my grip on rational discourse when I publically draw a parallel between my thesis work and that which may or may not be sitting at the bottom of the Pacific.
-It is, of course, difficult to stop discussing it with my colleagues because of the overwhelming urgency and relevancy of the question— is ‘the breach’ a quantum-mechanical phenomenon manifesting itself on the macro scale, or is it something else entirely?
-The limited data available precludes a definitive answer, but I will outline my argument for you in a colloquial manner within the text of this email and also attach a document with a more mathematically technical version of the same.
-Depending on your background it may or may not be entirely comprehensible to you—I confess that in its current form it contains some conceptual shorthand that likely will strike you as somewhat recherché.
+You must pardon the indecorous enthusiasm of the response you are about to read, but I must confess I was thrilled to receive your letter.
+I cannot tell you how frustrated I have been, trying to communicate the relevancies of my model to a pedestrian academic hierarchy of an indentured faculty who distrust applicability purely on principle.
+I have run into an undue amount of resistance when conjecturing regarding what I feel to be obvious practical extensions of my studies in quantum-field topology.
+The only parties lending me an ear are a subset of string theorists whose work borders on the metaphysical and, frankly, this is not improving my outlook.
+There are times I’ve been made to feel as though I’ve lost my grip on rational discourse when I draw a parallel between my thesis work and that which may be sitting at the bottom of the Pacific Ocean.
+It is, of course, difficult to stop discussing it with my colleagues because of the overwhelming urgency and relevancy of the question—is the “Breach” a quantum-mechanical phenomenon manifesting itself on the macro scale, or is it something else?
+The limited data available preclude a definitive answer, but I will outline my argument for you in a colloquial manner within the text of this email and attach a document with a technical version of the same.
+Depending on your background, it may or may not be comprehensible to you—I confess that in its current form it contains some conceptual shorthand that likely will strike you as recherché.

-Let me preface my argument with the following comment.
-It is a common assumption in the popular press that the very existence of Trespasser is sufficient evidence for some kind of continuity between the Pacific Ocean and an extraterrestrial location.
+Allow me to preface my argument with the following comment: it’s a common assumption in the popular press that the emergence of Trespasser is sufficient evidence for physical continuity between the depths of the Pacific and an extraterrestrial location.
 This is not technically true.
-There are a host of alternative explanations that cannot be logically excluded—each more ridiculous than the last and none of which deserve real credence (though I would be curious as to your thoughts on this, as I would imagine, from what you’ve said of your background, that this is more your area of expertise).
-The point I am attempting to make is that any arguments that are kaiju-centric ought to be discounted entirely from the paired questions of: A) does ‘the breach’ actually exist (constantly or periodically), and B) if it exists, what then, is its nature?
+There are a host of alternative explanations that cannot be logically excluded—each more ridiculous than the last and none of which deserve real credence (though I would be curious as to your thoughts on this topic, as I would imagine, from what you’ve said of your background, this lies within your domain of expertise).
+The point I’m attempting to make is that any kaiju-centric arguments ought to be separated from the paired questions of: A) does the Breach exist (constantly or periodically), and B) if it exists, what is its nature?

-In practice, these questions have turned out to be inextricable.
-The central problem, as I see it, in establishing the unequivocal existence of ‘the breach’ is that it requires one to hypothesize about its nature first, and then look for evidence to support said hypothesis, if only because it did not overtly announce itself as anything particularly notable to global seismic, atmospheric, or oceanic monitoring systems.
+In practice, these questions are functionally inextricable.
+Establishing the existence of the Breach requires one to hypothesize about its nature, then look for evidence to support said hypothesis, if only because it didn’t announce itself to global seismic, atmospheric, or oceanic monitoring systems.
 (Correct?)
-It was only retrospective analysis of geological data that allowed detection of anything at all that would support the existence of something unusual in regard to the fabric of spacetime, and even after the report from the Japanese seismology group (which was published in Nature—you must have seen this if you’re thinking along quantum mechanical lines, as, evidently, you are) a strange seismic pattern does not a spacetime tear make, no matter how notable the observed pattern.
-It, like the kaiju itself, is only suggestive.
+It was only retrospective analysis of geological data that allowed detection of the faintest seismic signal that something unusual might be occurring within the fabric of spacetime.
+Even considering the report from the Japanese seismology group (published in Nature—you must have seen it), a strange seismic pattern does not a spacetime tear make, no matter how notable the observed pattern.
+It, like the appearance of the kaiju itself, is only suggestive.
 Circumstantial.

-The mechanism you so charmingly described as, “D-branes becom[ing] a little too contiguous within the bulk,” is not precisely what I proposed in my paper.
-Your wording bears more similarity to the conceptual underpinning of detecting a D-brane/D-brane collision using temperature variations cosmic background radiation (a proposal for testing the validity of the multiverse that has yet to be empirically demonstrated).
-In any case, I believe that you’re thinking about the conceptual underpinnings correctly, in that your word choice communicates you are interested in learning more about a process, any process, that might conceivably create a dimensional rift large enough to transit the thing that laid waste to San Francisco.
-My paper does not formally demonstrate but strongly implies waveform continuity between two D-branes on the level of quantum-scale spacetime turbulence at ground state energy in a vacuum.
+The mechanism you so charmingly described as “D-branes becom[ing] a little too contiguous within the bulk,” is not precisely what I proposed in my paper.
+Your word choice is inspired by the conceptual underpinning of detecting a D-brane/D-brane collision using temperature variations in cosmic background radiation (a proposal for testing the validity of the multiverse that has yet to be empirically demonstrated).
+In any case, I believe you’re thinking about the conceptual underpinnings correctly, in that your word choice communicates you are interested in learning more about a process, any process, that might conceivably create a dimensional rift large enough to transit the thing that laid waste to San Francisco.
+My paper doesn’t formally demonstrate but strongly implies waveform continuity between two D-branes on the level of quantum-scale spacetime turbulence at ground state energy in a vacuum.
 [See pages 16-28 of the attached file for a more detailed explanation.]
 What does this mean?
-Unequivocally?
-Frankly, I’m not certain.
+I’m not certain.

 However, I confess I have been deeply troubled—for a month now—regarding the exact questions you posed to me in your email.
 “Is this a natural, stochastic phenomenon?”
-If so, what is its empirical frequency, it’s empirical scale?
-And the counter question you did not pose, but only implied—does the existence of this rift, does its collection of inherent properties, preclude a natural phenomenon.
-And if so—what then are the consequences of that particularly poisonous realization?
-Unfortunately, sir, I cannot give you definitive answers to those questions.
-I suspect however, that this phenomenon is not purely natural—if only because of the scale of the thing that came through.
-I am the first to admit I have an imperfect understanding of quantum phenomena, but this—this is something else again entirely.
-The ideas proposed in my paper explain how such a rift could arise spontaneously—on the quantum level, but they do not explain how such a rift could be extended, expanded, and made stable (if indeed it is stable).
-I am very much anticipating the results of the group from Caltech, who have been combing the ocean floor with the kind of high-grade electromagnetic detection equipment humanity usually points into space.
-I am hopeful that there will shortly be evidence, if not of an extant rift, at least of some indication of an anomalous EM signature that could be further studied.
+If so, what is its empirical frequency, its empirical scale?
+And the counter question you didn’t pose, but rather implied: does the existence of this rift preclude a natural phenomenon, and if so—what then are the consequences of that particularly poisonous realization?
+Unfortunately, sir, I cannot give you definitive answers.
+I suspect this phenomenon is not purely natural—if only because of the scale of the entity that came through.
+I’m the first to admit I have an imperfect understanding of quantum phenomena, but this—this is something else again entirely.
+The ideas proposed in my paper explain how such a rift could arise spontaneously—on the quantum level.
+They do not explain how such a rift could be extended, expanded, and made stable (if indeed it is stable).
+I am very much anticipating the results of the group from Caltech who have been combing the ocean floor with the high-grade electromagnetic detection equipment humanity usually points into space.
+I’m hopeful there will be evidence, if not of an extant rift, at least an anomalous EM signature that could be further studied.

 On a personal note, may I also add that I found your “unsolicited email” to be an enormous conceptual relief.
-At times I have felt like I am the only person who genuinely takes this connection between quantum mechanics and the appearance of Trespasser seriously and has not gone back to business as usual post the events this past August.
-Perhaps it is because San Francisco is half a world away from Berlin, perhaps it is because theoretical physics is a somewhat insular discipline, but I confess to feeling misunderstood by my colleagues, who view me as unnecessarily perseverating on an link between my work and what will certainly end up being one of the defining events of the century.
+At times I’ve felt like I am the only person who genuinely takes this connection between quantum mechanics and the appearance of Trespasser seriously and has not gone back to business as usual post the events of this past August.
+Perhaps it is because San Francisco is half a world away from Berlin, perhaps it is because theoretical physics is a somewhat insular discipline, but I confess to feeling misunderstood by my colleagues, who view me as indulgently perseverating on a link between my work and what will certainly end up being one of the defining events of the century.
 I do not feel as though I am being taken seriously.
 Indeed, I am not.
 It is not as though they are not interested, just not interested enough to arrest their current pursuits in order to spend time, mental energy, and financial resources redirecting the avenue of their intellectual pursuits.
-There has been much discussion here regarding my ideas, the relevancy of my paper—but very little departmental support, and I am being continuously advised not to hitch my career to understanding a single, if cataclysmic, empirical event.
+There has been much discussion here regarding my ideas, the relevancy of my paper—but very little material support, and I am being continuously advised not to hitch my career to understanding a single, if cataclysmic, empirical event.
 Perhaps because it was an isolated incident in another country?
 Perhaps because, like so many other things, it may fall outside the purview of theoretical physics?
-I am certain that my Doktorvater [in America you say, “thesis advisor?”] has my best interests at heart, but it is frustrating to be continually encouraged in the opposite direction of one’s scientific instincts.
+I am certain that my Doktorvater (in America you say, “thesis advisor?”) has my best interests at heart, but it is frustrating to be encouraged away from one’s scientific instincts.
 Maddening, really.
-I have had a terrible day.
-There is no excuse for this paragraph.
-I should probably delete it, but I will leave it in, if only to contextualize what is an unforgivably long missive with an unforgivably dense attachment.
-Suffice it to say that I found your email perceptive and—how to put this—well…it restored some of my wavering faith in my own ideas, I suppose.
+I’ve had a terrible day—there is no excuse for this paragraph.
+I should delete it, but I will leave it in, if only to contextualize what has become an unforgivably long missive with an unforgivably dense attachment.
+Suffice it to say: I found your email perceptive and—how to put this—well…it restored some of my wavering faith in my own ideas, I suppose.

-I do find it notable that your scientific interests apparently range so widely—I must confess I have never met a biologist with the inclination or training to read primary physics literature.
+I do find it notable that your scientific interests range so widely—I must confess, I have never met a biologist with the inclination or training to read primary physics literature.
 In fact, it’s unusual to find anyone reading outside his or her discipline of choice these days.
-I am the first to admit that I wouldn’t know the first thing about “Chemical and Biological Engineering;” but, then again, I am quite up to date with what has been discovered regarding the biochemistry of Tresspasser, though, granted, I have obtained most of my information from the kaiju-centric issue of Nature, which admittedly includes some summary reviews at the non-specialist level.
+I admit I don’t know the first thing about “Chemical and Biological Engineering;” but, then again, I’m quite up to date with what has been discovered regarding the biochemistry of Trespasser, though, granted, I have obtained most of my information from the kaiju-centric issue of Nature, which admittedly includes summary reviews at the non-specialist level.
 So perhaps that is the connection—an interest in what happened in August that sparked your interest in quantum mechanics and mine in xenobiology?
 In any case, I am curious as to how you came across my paper.
 Did you encounter it by chance in your review of the literature?
 Did Dr. Meyer point it out?
 I’d very much like to know.

 Sincerely,